 Best hot chocolate recipe to make for a decadent, luscious, rich, creamy and best hot chocolate this holiday season.
 It is easy, ready in just a few minutes and you need only four ingredients to make hot chocolate recipe at home.
 Dairy-free, vegan options included.

-Christmas season is here and it is all about indulging.
+The Christmas season is here and it is all about indulging.
 So what's better than a buttery creamy cup of frothy hot chocolate on a chilly winter morning?

-Make this perfect cup of rich and creamy hot chocolate for serving your sweet tooth this christmas season.
+Make this perfect cup of rich and creamy hot chocolate for serving your sweet tooth this Christmas season.

 Since it's the holiday season, and everyone wants to enjoy the richness of creamy indulgence, I have come up with the simplest method to make the perfect hot chocolate and the best part is, it requires only four staple kitchen ingredients and you're good to go.